jclopezamezquita/e75_software_gestao_microrredes/README.md

 ## Inner Execution:

 - Frontend - open the browser at http://localhost:4202

-- EMS API Backend - open the browser at http://localhost:8051
+- EMS Backend API- open the browser at http://localhost:8051

 ## Acknowledgment